karan-jadhav/intensel-docs/docs/getdata.md

 status: HTTP 201
 {"RCP_{rcp}-YEAR_{year}":{data}}
 ```
-\* Returned Data Will Be Risk Score Out Of 100
+\* Returned Data Will Be Hazard Data Of Selected Variable For All RCP Years

 You Wll Get Data For Following RCPS And Years